rethinkdb/rethinkdb-rs/1-get-started/cli-options.md

 * `rethinkdb create`: prepare files on disk for a new server instance
 * `rethinkdb serve`: use an existing data directory to host data and serve queries
-* `rethinkdb proxy`: serve queries from an existing cluster but don't host data
+* `rethinkdb proxy`: run a proxy server (serve queries from an existing cluster but don't host data)
 * `rethinkdb export`: export data from an existing cluster into a file or directory
 * `rethinkdb import`: import data from from a file or directory into an existing cluster
 * `rethinkdb dump`: export and compress data from an existing cluster